Snowzei/Jade-Rabbit/README.md

 Options

-    --create: Create a new database file called "loans.db" --add NAME AMOUNT: Add a new loan to the database with the borrower's name and the loan amount
+    --create: Create a new database file called "loans_*date*.db" --add NAME AMOUNT: Add a new loan to the database with the borrower's name and the loan amount
-    --display: Display all the loans in the database --combine OLD_DATABASE NEW_DATABASE: Combine two databases into a single database
+    --display: Display all the loans in the database --combine OLD_DATABASE NEW_DATABASE: Combine two databases into a single database --search NAME: searches the database for loans with the given name and displays the total amount of money that person owes.
+    --settle NAME AMOUNT: reduce the debt for the given name by the specified amount, or clear the debt if no amount is specified

 ## Examples